circlefin/malachite/specs/consensus/accountable-tm/acountable-tm.md

-          can prove that there are two certificates `Commit(v,r)` and `Polka(v'',r'',_)` (observe that the polka need to be the one of round `r'`) that have the property that the intersection of the senders of the messages in the certificate
+          can prove that there are two certificates `Commit(v,r)` and `Polka(v'',r'',_)` (observe that the polka need to be the one of round `r'`) that have the property that the intersection of the senders of the messages in the certificates
             - contains only faulty processes
-            - contains at least `f + 1` processes
+            - contains at least `f + 1` processes (by the size of the certificates)
-        - this intersection of  `f + 1` faulty processes is evidence of an amnesia attack
+        - this intersection of  at least `f + 1` faulty processes is evidence of an amnesia attack

 If we have the gossip assumption on certificates (if a correct process receives